Skip to main content

 Three questions before committing to any platform:

 Does the software track both ratio and maximum group size for infant rooms?
-Wisconsin’s DCF 251 has a hard cap of 8 children per infant group that applies alongside the 1:4 ratio — both constraints need to be monitored simultaneously.
+Wisconsin’s DCF 251 has a hard cap of 8 children per infant group that applies alongside the 1:4 ratio.

 Can it generate attendance records compatible with your county’s Wisconsin Shares billing requirements?
-Because payment flows through county human services offices, requirements vary by county.
 Ask the vendor to show you the attendance export format and compare it against your county’s current documentation requirements.

 Software built for compliance, not just communication

 Wisconsin’s childcare software market includes the same national divide: parent-engagement tools and compliance tools.
-A director billing Wisconsin Shares and maintaining DCF 251 documentation — particularly with the Ratios Pilot compliance layer — needs group-size monitoring, ratio tracking, and county-compatible billing exports as core capabilities.
+A director billing Wisconsin Shares and maintaining DCF 251 documentation needs group-size monitoring, ratio tracking, and county-compatible billing exports as core capabilities.

 We built PebbleDesk because directors kept telling us their existing software was built for parent messaging and weak on the documentation DCF asks for during a compliance review.
-Subsidy billing accuracy and ratio compliance are not features — they are daily operational requirements.
+Subsidy billing accuracy and ratio compliance are daily operational requirements.
 That is the problem PebbleDesk is designed to solve.

 Wisconsin has approximately 1,400 licensed childcare establishments as of 2024